StackVista/stackstate-docs/use/stackstate-ui/perspectives/k8sTs-events-perspective.md

 ### Filter by timestamp

-The Events Perspective and events lists show events that match the [Telemetry interval](../timeline-time-travel.md#telemetry-interval) selected in the timeline at the bottom of the StackState UI.
+The Events Perspective and events lists show events that match the [Telemetry interval](../timeline-time-travel.md#telemetry-interval) selected in the timeline at the bottom of the Rancher Observability UI.
 Adjust the telemetry interval to show only events that were generated at that time.

 ## Time travel